Practice Area

 Wisconsin charges homicide across a graduated set of statutes.
 The one the District Attorney files determines the sentencing tier and the elements we defend against.

-Self-defense is codified in Wisconsin at Wis.
-Stat. § 939.48.
+Self-defense is codified in Wisconsin at § 939.48.
 If the State cannot disprove a reasonable self-defense claim beyond a reasonable doubt, the defendant is entitled to acquittal.
 The difference between first and second degree, or between intentional and reckless, is often the most important issue in the case.

 Why Work With Cafferty & Scheidegger?